Skip to main content

 How this fits Multiloop

 1. 01Drop the rough scribbles into the session note after play.
+When the session is open for player notes, party members can add their own perspective too.

 FAQ